-This stew pot, called a daubière, is used for braising meat.
-It owes its name to a dish from southern France called daube (derived from the Italy word adobbo = seasoning): beef or lamb are marinated in red wine and simmered for hours with bacon and spices.
-A stew pot like this may be used for many other dishes as well and is sometimes called a faisandière-chaponnière (pheasant-capon pot) or braisière (braising pan).
+This stew pot, known as a daubière, is used for braising meat.
+It owes its name to a dish from southern France called daube (derived from the Italy word adobbo = seasoning).
+To make this dish, beef or lamb are marinated in red wine and simmered for hours with bacon and spices.
+Such stew pots may be used for many other dishes as well, and are sometimes called a faisandière-chaponnière (pheasant-capon pot) or braisière (braising pan).

-Most stew pots of this kind are made of copper, a relatively inexpensive material compared to bronze, the material used for this Museum piece, which dates from 1714.
-The lid fits into the pot and ensures that it can be sealed tightly while cooking.
-The three-legged stew pot may be put directly on the fire and additionally heated from the top by placing hot coals, water or a wet cloth on the lid, which has a high, finely crafted zigzag rim.
+Stew pots were generally made of copper, a relatively inexpensive material compared to bronze, the material used for this Museum piece dating from 1714.
+This stew pot has three legs, so it could be stood directly in the fire.
+The lid covers the entire pot, thus ensuring it is sealed tightly while cooking.
+This particular lid also has a high, finely crafted zigzag rim.
+The pot could thus also be heated from the top by placing hot coals, water or a wet cloth on the lid.